Deploy Secure Mesh Site v2 in GCP (ClickOps)

 -

 For your site, click ... > Launch Instance.
-This action will open the CE image listing on GCP Marketplace in a new browser tab.
+This action opens the CE image listing on GCP Marketplace, in a new browser tab.

 Figure: Launch Instance for Marketplace Listing